nf-core/viralmetagenome/docs/output.md

 :::

 > [!INFO]
-> By default, viralmetagenome will provide any classified or unclassified fastq files, specify this with `--kraken2_save_reads`.
+> By default, nf-core/viralmetagenome will provide any classified or unclassified fastq files, specify this with `--kraken2_save_reads`.
 Similarly, for the classified reads table, specify this with `--kraken2_save_readclassification`.

 ### Kaiju